-WaterOut XXL – all the advantages of dandelion and no muddy boots – throughout the year
+WaterOut STRONG – all the advantages of dandelion and no muddy boots – throughout the year

-If you want to take advantage of dandelion’s extraordinary detox powers and get rid of bloating, swelling and a few extra pounds, we recommend the tasty raspberry drink WaterOut XXL.
+If you want to take advantage of dandelion’s extraordinary detox powers and get rid of bloating, swelling and a few extra pounds, we recommend the tasty raspberry drink WaterOut STRONG.

 Aside from dandelion, it also contains extracts of prickly pear, artichoke, milk thistle, parsley, sarsaparilla, java tea and vine leaf.
-Clinical studies have shown that WaterOut XXL increases elimination of excess water and toxins by 27% and reduces bloating and swelling by 60%.
+Clinical studies have shown that WaterOut STRONG increases elimination of excess water and toxins by up to 27% and reduces bloating and swelling by up to 60%.
 Since it improves lymphatic system function and circulation, it also gets rid of cellulite.